 The National Film and Television School (NFTS) today announces that applications are open for its prestigious Inside Pictures business training and leadership skills development scheme.
-Now in its fifteenth year, the 2018 programme is open to applicants from around the world who demonstrate a firm commitment to the European film industry.
-The programme is supported by the Creative Europe Programme of the European Union and Creative Skillset’s Film Skills Fund, with the support of the BFI, awarding funds from The National Lottery.
+Now in its sixteenth year, the 2019 programme is open to applicants from around the world who demonstrate a firm commitment to the European film industry.
+The programme is supported by the Creative Europe Programme of the European Union and ScreenSkills, with the support of the BFI, awarding funds from The National Lottery.

 There are 20 places available for executives and producers with at least five years’ experience in film or an associated creative industry.
-Successful applicants will be executives from across the value chain who display determination to succeed and who want to lead the EU film industry into the digital future.
-Apply at www.inside-pictures.com
+Successful applicants will be executives from across the value chain who display determination and an entrepreneurial drive to succeed and who want to lead the EU film industry into the digital future.
+Apply at www.inside-pictures.com by the 10th of March 2019.

-This year marks the fifteenth edition of the Inside Pictures programme, and the eighth year it is delivered by the NFTS, one of the world's leading film, games and television schools.
+This year marks the ninth year of the Inside Pictures programme being delivered by the NFTS, one of the world's leading film, television and games schools.

-High-level industry professionals in America and Europe already confirmed as speakers include:
+High-level industry professionals in America and Europe, who haven spoken previously on Inside Pictures include:

 Andrew Orr – Managing Director, Independent